miquelmassot/pyvoyis/README.md

 ### What are the max frequencies for cameras?
 If the raw laser images are saved to disk, its frequency is currently limited to 1 Hz.

 Can the frequency of laser images be larger than 1hz if there's enough time for stills?
-Where's the compromise?
+Can the laser images be saved as JPEG to save time?

+### Laser calibration
+Can we take images of the laser with both cameras? (e.g. leave the laser ON continuously and disable the strobes?)